liu-ke/csukuangfj.github.io/_posts/2015/2015-07-12-machine-learning-references.md

 ## kNN Tutorial
  - [Implement kNN using Julia][41], use Leave-One-Out-Fold-Cross-Validation (LOOF-CV) to determine k.
+ - [Tutorial To Implement k-Nearest Neighbors in Python From Scratch][42]

 ## Tools
  - [Pattern Recognition Toolbox for MATLAB][20]